-Log on using your ICOxL01 ID and the password.
+Log on using your wave user ID (ADMxx) and the password.

 Orientation to IBM Wave User Interface

 Before beginning the structured scenario, let's take a general look at the panels and menus of the IBM Wave user interface.
 Feel free to follow along, but avoid actually executing actions until instructed to later in the guide.